zhubao315/learn-agentic-ai/04_daca_agent_native_dev/05_agent_actors/03_actors_communication/readme.md

 - **Fault Isolation**: Independent state and execution ensure resilience, aligning with DACA’s robustness goals.
 - **Pub/Sub and Memory**: Event-driven memory updates via `MemoryAgentActor` enhance context awareness.
 - **Multi-Agent System**: Collaboration between `ChatAgent`, `ResponseAgent`, and `MemoryAgentActor` models complex AI workflows.

+## Challenge:

+Here we have mocked the ai workflow.
+As a challenge project you will integrate openai agents sdk as agentic engine in this code.
+Do it yourself and if you are stuck here's an [implementation of the challenge](https://github.com/mjunaidca/vagent_comm)

 ## Next Steps
 - Proceed to **Step 4: advanced_agents** to integrate an LLM (e.g., Gemini) into `ResponseAgent` for dynamic responses, using memory and history in a system prompt.